swistakm/solrq/README.md

 # contributing

 Any contribution is welcome.
 Issues, suggestions, pull requests - whatever.
 There are no strict contribution guidelines beyond PEP-8 and sanity.
 Code style is checked with flakes8 and any PR that has failed build will not be merged.

-And one last thing: if you submit a PR please do not rebase it later unless you are not asked for that.
+One thing: if you submit a PR please do not rebase it later unless you are asked for that explicitely.
 Reviewing pull requests that suddenly had their history rewritten just drives me crazy.

 # testing